 The second thing to keep in mind: Changing your mind about what type of physician you want to be is not a sign that you are less committed to the profession.
 We know from responses to the AAMC Matriculating Student Questionnaire (MSQ) and Graduation Questionnaire (GQ) that most medical students are either undecided or change their minds about their specialty preference during medical school.
-In fact, of those who begin medical school with a specialty in mind (as captured by the MSQ), only about one-quarter of medical students stick with this choice throughout medical school (per their responses in the GQ).
-This means, conversely, about three-quarters of medical students either have no idea what specialty they'll pursue upon matriculation or end up changing their mind during medical school.
+In fact, just over a quarter (27.0%) of 2021 respondents to the GQ indicated the same specialty preference as they had indicated was their intended area of practice on the MSQ.